Darkmet98/Monika/README.md

 ## 1.1
 * First public release
-* Added a custom dictionary to work with all name games.
+* Added a custom dictionary to work with all character name games.
 * WIP DDLC LovePotion Port languages.
 * Ported to Net Core 3.